Brunch & Batter

 Instructions

-1. To save time, use pre-washed lettuce.
-If you are washing your lettuce, use a salad spinner or dry it with paper towels to get rid of excess moisture.
+• Use pre-washed lettuce.
+This is a great time saver.
+When washing lettuce, use a salad spinner or dry it with paper towels to get rid of excess moisture.

 Substitutions and variations

-3. Citrus- To bring out the freshness of the fruit, zest fresh lemon or orange over the top.
+• Citrus- To bring out the freshness of the fruit, finish the salad with fresh lemon or orange zest.

-4. Goat cheese- If you don't like goat cheese, you can use feta.
+• Feta cheese- If you don't like goat cheese, feta is a great substitute.

-5. Add protein- Want to make this a more rounded meal?
-Add your favorite protein such as grilled chicken, turkey, or tofu.
+• Add protein- Want to turn this salad into a full meal?
+Add a protein such as grilled chicken, turkey, or tofu.

 Storage and make-ahead